 When reviewing resources, collection development and analysis librarians collect usage statistics, evaluate content overlap with similar resources, and consult with subject librarians and information desk staff for feedback.
 Subject librarians also reach out to faculty for further input.
 The Libraries welcome feedback, which improves the understanding of how specific resources support teaching, research, and creative work.

 If the Libraries determine a database will be discontinued, a notice will be placed in the A-Z database menu.
-A full list of discontinued resources is available at Recently Discontinued Resources & Cancelled Subscriptions.
+A full list of discontinued resources is available at Recently Discontinued Resources and Cancelled Subscriptions.
 Subject librarians are available to consult with users about alternative resources and alternative access to cancelled content through the Libraries' interlibrary loan services.

 Resources that support all subjects and disciplines are periodically reviewed by the Libraries.
 These can include databases, journals, newspapers, book series, and select e-book or streaming video packages, all of which are leased or have annual subscription payments.
 Resources with perpetual access do not need review, as the Libraries purchased full ownership of them.
 These can include select e-book collections, digital archival material, and back issues of select electronic journals.